 Introductory briefing about the region, the route and the set of rules to observe while travelling in Pakistan.

-We'll spend the day touring Islamabad, a city where the country's past, present and future bump into each other amid the colourful chaos of its crowded streets and exotic bazaars.
+We'll spend the day touring Islamabad, a city where the country's past, present and future bump into each other amid the exotic bazaars and modernist architectures.

 Lunch, dinner and overnight in Islamabad.

 After an early breakfast we'll transfer to Peshawar, a large Pashtun city close to the border between to Afghanistan.

 Peshawar is not only a fascinating and at the same time intimidating gargantuan frontier town of drug trafficking, tribal feuds and black markets: this is also a place of ancient Islamic architectures and fading colonial grandeur.